gkobrossy/airbnb-analysis/README.md

 ## Overview

 This project explores Airbnb listing data using R and Quarto.
 The goal is to investigate how patterns in listing characteristics and location predict price.
+This project is still ongoing, and this document will be continuously updated.

 ## Data